dotnet/sourcelink/README.md

 SourceLink packages are currently available for the following source control providers.

-> The following packages are only required during development build time.
-It is recomended you set PrivateAssets to all on the properties of these packages.
-This prevents your consuming projects from installing these development dependencies.
+> SourceLink package is a development dependency, which means it is only used during build.
+It is therefore recommended to set `PrivateAssets` to `all` on the package reference.
+This prevents consuming projects of your nuget package from attempting to install SourceLink.

 ### github.com and GitHub Enterprise